WhatToDoInWhistler.ca

 The zipline tours at Superfly include rides on four lines that zigzag back and forth between Cougar Mountain and Rainbow Mountain.

 Superfly Ziplines is owned and operated by The Adventure Group (TAG) Whistler.
 TAG Whistler runs several activities in and around Whistler in both the summer and winter months.
-Some of their most popular activities other than the ziplines include Vallea Lumina, the Aerial Obstacle Course, snowshoe tours, Snowmobile Tours, RZR All-Terrain Vehicle Tours and white water rafting.
+Some of their most popular activities other than the ziplines include Vallea Lumina, the Aerial Obstacle Course, snowshoe tours, Snowmobile Tours, RZR All-Terrain Vehicle Tours and Whitewater Rafting Tours.

 For full details about the ziplining and to book your trip, visit the Superfly Ziplines website.